 • Select Off

-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.
+In short, yes.
+Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+However, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Can You Lock a Nest Thermostat?